ryanhay/ocp4-metal-install/README.md

 1. Copy the CentOS 8 iso to an ESXi datastore
 1. Create a new Port Group called 'OCP' under Networking
+    - (In case of VirtualBox choose "Internal Network" when creating each VM and give it the same name. ocp for instance)
+    - (In case of ProxMox you may use the same network bridge and choose a specific VLAN tag.
+50 for instance)
 1. Create 3 Control Plane virtual machines with minimum settings:
    - Name: ocp-cp-# (Example ocp-cp-1)
    - 4vcpu